Dimitris112/La-Vie-pp5/README.md

 ## Testing

-For a detailed overview of both manual and automated testing processes, please refer to [TESTING.md](https://github.com/Dimitris112/rum-away-testp4/blob/main/TESTING.md).
-It covers all testing scenarios and methodologies used in the project.
+For a detailed overview of both manual and automated testing processes, please refer to [TESTING.md](https://github.com/Dimitris112/La-Vie-pp5/blob/main/TESTING.md).

 #### [🔙 Back to content](#content)